cronica-it/.github/profile/README.md

 ### Contact

-For discussion in English, please use the GitHub [Discussions](https://github.com/orgs/cronica-it/discussions) pages.
+For discussion in English about GitHub related issues, please use the GitHub [Discussions](https://github.com/orgs/cronica-it/discussions) pages.

-For announcements and general discussions in Romanian, please use the Google Group [cronica-it-ro](https://groups.google.com/u/1/g/cronica-it-ro).
+For announcements and general discussions about the web site content, in Romanian, please use the Google Group [cronica-it-ro](https://groups.google.com/u/1/g/cronica-it-ro).

 To contact the project maintainers, please use the <cronica.it.ro@gmail.com>